The Dictator’s Handbook (2011) teaches the power dynamics, Machiavellian strategies, and mindsets of dictatorship.

-The Dictator’s Handbook provides a different and revolutionary approach to political analysis by skirting fuzzy appeals to higher ideals and national interests and looking straight at what really matters: politicians and leaders’ self-interest.
+It provides a different and revolutionary approach to political analysis by skirting fuzzy appeals to higher ideals and national interests and focusing on politicians’ and leaders’ self-interest.

-The authors suggest, with plenty of examples and some interesting data, that good or bad policies depend not on skills or goodwill, but only on who the leaders need to curry favor with to stay in power.
+The authors suggest that good or bad policies depend not on skills or goodwill, but only on who the leaders need to curry favor with to stay in power.

 - The Rules of Political Power

 - Ideology and Nationalism Don’t Matter to Leaders

 - The 3 True Power Dimensions of Politics

 - Leaders Spend On Those They Need to Stay In Power

 - Getting to Power: Here’s How You Do It